jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 1. Right-click the **Factoid.Services.Background (Windows Universal)** project and use the **Add** -> **New Folder** command to add a folder named "Helpers" to the project.

 1. Right-click the "Helpers" folder and select **Add** -> **Existing Item...**.
-Browse to the "Resources\Helpers" folder included with this lab, select all the files in that folder, and click **Add** to import the files into the project's "Helpers" folder.
+Browse to the "Resources\Helpers" folder included with this lab, select all of the files in that folder, and click **Add** to import the files into the project's "Helpers" folder.

     ![Importing files into the "Helpers" folder](Images/fe-add-helpers.png)